 Final Thoughts

-Traditional email validation in Angular only confirms a pattern match.
-This method results in high false positives and polluted data.
-Abstract API overcomes these issues with real-time checks for domain records, mailbox existence, and disposable addresses.
-To reliably validate user emails, create an account on Abstract API and get your free API key.
+Traditional validation relies on simple patterns, which causes high false-positive rates.
+Abstract API overcomes these limits with real-time checks for domain validity, mailbox existence, and disposable addresses.
+To reliably validate user emails, consider an account on Abstract API and get your free API key.

 Validate Emails with Abstract API